Open-Source-Lodge/lask/README.md

 Ask LLMs right from the terminal.

-Supports multiple providers like OpenAI, Anthropic, AWS Bedrock
+Supports multiple providers like OpenAI, Anthropic, AWS Bedrock, and Azure OpenAI

 ## Usage